vatdaell/should-i-click-this-frontend/readme.md

 ### Should I click this?
 Backend

 For the frontend to make fetch requests.
 [Should I click this?](https://github.com/vatdaell/should-i-click-this "Should I click this setup?") backend should be setup and running

+## Setup

-## Installation
+### Installation

 The application needs to be cloned and the npm dependencies to be installed like below.